nonplayer/hammercrawl/hc_core_player.md

 * **Size:** Encumbrance requirement when not worn
 * **Cost:** In coins, to have crafted by an armoursmith of suitable skill (With a few exceptions, armour is rarely available for immediate purchase)
 * **Qualities:** Any special qualities possessed by the armour

+**NOTE:** For any entry with an asterisk in its data, see the text section below the table for further details.

 | Name         | Type  | AC | Size | Cost  | Qualities |
 |--------------|-------|----|------|-------|-----------|